 How will SSARS No. 25 Impact You?

-In February 2020, the Accounting and Review Services Committee (ARSC) released Statement on Standards for Accounting and Review Services (SSARS) No. 25, Materiality in a Review of Financial Statements and Adverse Conclusions.
+In February 2020, the Accounting and Review Services Committee (ARSC) released a Statement on Standards for Accounting and Review Services (SSARS) No. 25, Materiality in a Review of Financial Statements and Adverse Conclusions.
 It impacts AR-C sections 60, 70, 80 and 90.

 SSARS No. 25 is effective for engagements performed on financial statements for periods ending on or after December 15, 2021.
 Early implementation is permitted.